Loyola Marymount U Signs Principles for Responsible Investment Pledge

-The Investing in the Age of Climate Change symposium was organized by students, faculty, staff and the University of Oregon Foundation in early April 2017, largely in response to the UO Divest campaign.
+A recent symposium about ethical investing was organized by students, faculty, staff and the University of Oregon Foundation in early April 2017, largely in response to the student divestment campaign.
 The gathering tackled the question of how climate change is affecting businesses and investors.
 The sessions were recorded and can be viewed for free.

 Queen's U Belfast Announces Responsible Investment Policy